How deep convolutional neural networks lose spatial information with training: Task 1, stride 1: proofs

 \section{Task 1, stride 1: proofs}

-In \autoref{sec:t1s1} we study a simple CNN with stride $s\,{=}\,1$ and filter size $F$ trained on scale-detection task $1$ and postulated that this network displays a one-channel solution with homogeneous filter $[ 1/F,...,1/F ]$ and no biases.
+In \autoref{sec:t1s1} we consider a simple CNN with stride $s\,{=}\,1$ and filter size $F$ trained on scale-detection task $1$.
+We fix the total depth of these networks to be $\tilde{K}$.
+We postulated in Sec. \ref{sec:theory} that this network displays a one-channel solution with homogeneous filter $[ 1/F,...,1/F ]$ and no bias.
 We can understand the representation $f_k(x)$ at layer $k$ of an input datum $x$ by using single-pixel inputs $\delta_i$.
 Let us recall that these inputs have all components to $0$ except the $i$-th, set to $1$.
 Then, we have that a general datum $x$ is given by $x\propto(\delta_i+\delta_j)$, where $i$ and $j$ are the locations of the active pixel in $x$.
 We have argued in the main text that the representation $f_k(\delta_i)$ is a Gaussian distribution with width $\sqrt{k}$.
 In this Appendix we prove this statement.

 First, we observe that in this solution, since both the elements of the filters and those of the inputs are non-negative, the networks behaves effectively as a linear operator.
 In particular, each layer corresponds to the application of a $L\times L$ circulant matrix $M$, which is obtained by stacking all the $L$ shifts of the following row vector,